 Larger stones that won't fit between the heating elements must not be forced in and should be discarded or broken into smaller pieces.
-Stone pieces smaller than 35mm in diameter (and/or crumble) must not be loaded into the sauna as they can restrict airflow and cause overheating leading to element damage.
+Stone pieces smaller than 35mm in diameter (and/or crumble) should be discarded as they can restrict airflow and cause overheating leading to element damage.